rafa-net/theBigHTML/README.md

 - [x] Look at `<canvas>` and hopefully WebGL

 ###### Personal TO-DO: quick detour
 I am working on The Odin Project, freeCodeCamp, MDN, W3Schools, Khan Academy and [ossu](https://github.com/ossu).
 Man pages and classic college books as well, I go through these regularly.
 I went ahead and read only 1/3 of C++ Primer and it was already so so valuable.
-However, I am focusing on Web Dev atm, it seems like everything wants to run on the web these days, and hardware really is expensive:
+However, I am focusing on Web Dev atm, it seems like everyone wants everything to run on a browser these days (and hardware really is expensive):
 - [ ] Fork MDN repo, The Odin Project repo, freeCodeCamp repo
 - [ ] Watch all freeCodeCamp YouTube videos
 - [ ] Finish all Khan Academy math course